Recommended children's booklists sorted by age or topic

 If you are looking for something to engage KS2 on the theme of Ancient China, this gripping action-packed novel is for you.
 Haoyou feels compelled to save his mother from being forced into a new marriage after the death of his father.
 Can Haoyou use his powerful kite to find away of reaching his father’s spirit, who dwells with the spirits of the dead among the clouds?
 But when the Jade Circus arrives, Haoyou faces the question of whether the circus master can offer him the opportunity of a lifetime or whether it is going to lead him into the greatest danger yet.

-Children’s books about the Ancient Sumer
+Children’s books about the Indus Valley and the Ancient Sumer

 Chapter book